barjacobi/barjacobi.github.io/content/about.md

 ## Hi, I’m Bar 👋🏻

 ### About Me
-- I’m an MSc candidate in Bioinformatics at Tel Aviv University, where I work in [Prof. Adi Stern’s lab](https://www.sternadi.com/).
+- I’m an MSc student in Bioinformatics at Tel Aviv University, where I work in [Prof. Adi Stern’s lab](https://www.sternadi.com/).
 - My research focuses on evolutionary biology and viral population genetics, with a particular interest in SARS-CoV-2.

 - Before grad school, I was a Production Engineer at Meta, specializing in system reliability and scalability.